neidymlg/CPSC_351_Project_3/README.md

 # Member Contribution:

 **Neidy Malaga:**
-I contributed by creating the code.
-In addition, I finished the “Running the Program” section of the Design Document
+ I contributed by creating the code and finishing the “Running the Program” section of the Design Document.

 **Duong Banh:**
+I contributed to the document design setup and wrote a code explanation of the MM's work, with visual presentations such as Terminal screenshots.
+Cooperating and Revising code when necessary.

 **Jaytee Okonkwo:**
-I contributed by creating the readme file, helping revise and edit code where necessary, and collaborated on the flow chart
+I contributed by creating the readme file, helping revise and edit code when necessary, and collaborating on the flow chart.